Boren Scholarships Frequently Asked Questions

 Boren Scholars represent a vital pool of highly motivated individuals who wish to work in the federal national security arena.
 Boren Scholars must make a commitment to work in the federal government for a minimum of one year.
 For more information about the service requirement, please click here.

 Current employees of the federal government may apply for a Boren Scholarship.
 Recipients of the award, however, may not be employees of a federal agency during their Boren-funded study period.
 A Scholar who was previously an employee of the federal government must provide proof that he or she is separated from the agency.
-In addition, ROTC students, military reservists, and members of the National Guard must confirm de-activated status during the Boren-funded study period.
+In addition, ROTC students, military reservists, and members of the National Guard must confirm inactive, non-drilling status during the Boren-funded period.

 All recipients may only receive one Boren Scholarship; however, if the award was initially for one semester, the student may request an extension for a second semester.
 Designation of second term awards will be based on performance and availability of funds.